 The assessment is completed every 3 years in order to keep up to date with changes to industry development plans and new information about the groundwater flow system.

-The Office of Groundwater Impact Assessment (OGIA) prepared the first UWIR for the Surat CMA in 2012 and the second in 2016.
-Those reports are now superseded by the current UWIR 2019.
+The Office of Groundwater Impact Assessment (OGIA) prepared the first Surat UWIR in 2012 (UWIR 2012) and the second in 2016 (UWIR 2016).
+Those reports are now superseded by the UWIR 2019.

 The UWIR 2019 was finalised after a public consultation process and approved by the Department of Environment and Science in November 2019.